 - If none of these fixes clear the code, the issue may be electrical.
 Take your car to a mechanic for further diagnosis.

-The best thing you can do to avoid the P0011 trouble code is to change your oil regularly, and check it for problems in between oil changes.
-Issues with your oil viscosity can cause problems beyond the timing of the camshaft.
+The best thing you can do to avoid the P0011 trouble code is to change your oil regularly and check it for problems in between oil changes.
+Issues with your oil viscosity can cause issues beyond the timing of the camshaft.

 You should always use the oil viscosity recommended by the manufacturer.
-The components of the oil system are designed to a specific size for a specific kind of fluid to flow through them.
-Oil that is too thick or too thin won’t move through the system the way it’s designed to.
+The oil system components are designed to a specific size for a particular kind of fluid to flow through them.
+The oil, too thick or too thin, won’t move through the system the way it’s supposed to.